Updated May 8, 2023

 - Criteria – The condition in the form of a number, expression, or text defines which cells will be added.

 - Sum_range – These are actual cells to sum.
 If omitted, cells specified in a range are used.

 How to Use SUMIF with OR Criteria in Excel?

-Let’s understand how to use SUMIF with OR Function in Excel using some examples.
+Using some examples, let’s understand how to use SUMIF with OR Function in Excel.